sad-spirit/pg-gateway/docs/fragments-base.md

 If an implementation of `KeyEquatable` has a property that is also an implementation of `KeyEquatable` then it should return `null` from `getKey()` if its child returns `null` to prevent caching.
-In the other case it should generate a key based on the child's string key.
+In the other case it should generate a key depending on the child's string key.
 E.g. in the case of `WhereClauseFragment` containing a `Condition`:
 ```PHP
  public function getKey(): ?string